What happened when Matisse’s model took up painting

 It’s hard to be precise about what’s going on in this deceptively simple 1924 picture by Henri Matisse.
 In French, it’s called “La séance de trois heures,” which translates to “The Three O’Clock Sitting.”
-The title refers a painting session, so you might assume it refers to Matisse’s painting session.
+The title refers to a painting session, so you might assume it refers to Matisse’s painting session.
 But one of the two people in the picture sits at an easel, so it may refer to her painting session.
 And, of course, a third possibility is that Matisse and she are painting the same model at the same time.

 “The Three O’Clock Sitting,” which is three feet high, is at the Metropolitan Museum of Art in New York.
 The purple-and-white stripes visible beneath the window were a key element in many of Matisse’s compositions from this time, as was the window itself with its view to the sea and signature palm tree.
 What was extremely unusual was the male nude.
 His presence, combined with the female painter and the implied presence of Matisse himself, creates a fascinating dynamic.